 Embark on a Horseback Adventure from Wranglers Campground!
-Over 100 miles of horse and wagon trails plus an extensive network of old roads lead to some of the most scenic spots at LBL.
+Over 100 miles of horse and wagon trails lead to some of the most scenic spots at LBL.

 Want to spend the night?
-At trail's end awaits Wranglers Campground, the Southeast's premier horse camp.
+At trail's end awaits Wranglers Campground one of the Southeast's premier horse camps.
 Stalls, hitching posts, hot showers, and more make it a comfortable night for both horse and rider!

 For more information, call 270-924-2201.

 Wranglers Campground and its network of horse trails are located in one of the most scenic spots at LBL.
 Bordering Lake Barkley and beautiful Fords Bay on the east, and nestled between Laura Furnace Creek and Lick Creek on the West, it's the only place at LBL designed for horseback riders and wagons.

 Trails wind through rolling hills, forests filled with wildlife, and along the shores of Lake Barkley.
 Some of LBL's most unique historic sites are found along the trail.
 Ride to the ruins of Laura Furnace, silent now for over 100 years.
 Deer, wild turkey, majestic hawks, and a shoreline teeming with waterfowl are just a few of the pleasures you'll find along the trail!
 View a Wranglers video! (courtesy RoundAbout U.)

 Rocking U Riding Stables